polysquirrel/BFace/README.md

 (almost) as it would happen during installation - helpful for validating reference files

-#### 5.2.5. reftest
+#### 5.2.5. refcheck
 Searches for all .ref files in the project and tests if they point to existing files.

+#### 5.2.6. rescheck
+Searches for all portrait files in the main/src directory and verifies if their resolution matches the last letter of the filename.

-### 5.2.6. flip
+#### 5.2.7. flip
 Flips horizontally all images given as command line arguments.
-Requires GraphicsMagick to be installed and available in PATH
+Requires Graphics Magick to be installed and available in PATH

+#### 5.2.8. flipset
+Flips horizontally all images located under current directory (recursively) with file names starting with the command line argument.